Mic92/nix-fast-build/README.md

 When leveraging the remote-builder protocol, uploading pre-built paths or sources from the local machine can often turn into a bottleneck.
-`nix-fast-build` sidesteps this by uploading only the flake and executing all evaluation/build operations on the remote end.
+`nix-fast-build` does not use the remote-builder protocol.
+Instead it uploads only the flake and executes all evaluation/build operations on the remote end.
 At the end `nix-fast-build` will download the finished builds to the local machine while not having to download all build dependencies in between.

 Here is how to use it: